Shagshag/prestashop-documentation/WebserviceOutputBuilderCore.md

 If this method is overrided don't forget to check required specific params (for xml etc...)

 * Visibility: **public**
-* This method is defined in classes\webservice\WebserviceOutputBuilder.php line 130
+* This method is defined in [classes/webservice/WebserviceOutputBuilder.php line 130](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceOutputBuilder.php#130)